 2. A pair of controllers.
 You can either get a set of Arduino Pro Micros (or clones) or select the Elite-C V4 2-pack above.
 The Elite-C is currently the best bang for buck controller based on the ATMega 32U4 chipset and has a sturdy USB connector.

-4. keycaps.
-MBK Keycaps go great with Choc switches (they won't fix MX switches).
+4. Keycaps.
+MBK Keycaps go great with Choc switches (they won't fit MX switches).

-6b. an even lighter weight option that is easier on the wallet to boot?
-We have the same plates available in black FR4.
+6b.
+An even lighter weight option that is easier on the wallet to boot?
+We have the same plates available in black FR4 for either MX or Choc switches.

 8. 1x TRRS Cable.
 Preferably something around 1ft / 30cm long.